starlight5234/Dotfiles/README.md

 #### Special Thanks to

-- [@Blacksuan19](https://github.com/blacksuan19) for his Dots as an inspiration and base.
 - [@nckmml](https://github.com/nckmml) for the volume control to avoid speakers from tearing.
 - Every package dev who made those packages